 A Way to the True West | 2011 | Special to the Daily Oklahoman for Oklahoma Tourism | Feature story

 In southwest Oklahoma where mountains meet prairie and transcendent light graces the land, you can journey deep into the heart of American Indian and Western history.
 Traveling the back roads along scenic highways and through charming small towns and main streets you’ll find Oklahoma’s rich heritage, history and culture is quintessential America, a fusion of the ancient, iconic and modern just waiting to be discovered.
-Link to story requires a subscription.
+Link to full story requires a subscription.

 Oklahoma Indian Country Guide | 2010 | Oklahoma Tourism | Project manager, writing, editing

 Oklahoma’s first comprehensive Indian Country Guide includes profiles of the state’s 39 tribal nations and 90-plus American Indian destinations.
 Collaborative project team included Oklahoma Tourism, American Indian Cultural Center and Museum, Oklahoma Indian Tourism Association, as well as colleagues and staff from Oklahoma’s Indian Nations.
 Link to guide online.

 Is this a Grape State or What? | 2006 | Oklahoma Today magazine | Cover story